gangof1/techtest/README.md

 ##### Order Viewing Page
 - [x] it returns a successful response
-- [x] it filters by date when provided
 - [x] it handles wrong date when provided
-- [x] index method performance
 ##### Detailed Order View
 - [x] it returns a successful response
 - [x] it returns products belonging to order